 Concerning the ratings, I am also rather skeptical that they do reflect the alleged dimensions.
 Instead, there is a considerable body of evidence both on the basis of traditional factor analytic models (e.g., Lance et al., 2004) but also with more recent models (e.g., Hoffman et al., 2011) or alternative analytical approaches (e.g., Jackson et al., 2016; Putka & Hoffman, 2013) that suggest that the majority of the variance in AC ratings is related to the exercises and not to the dimensions.
 Thus, I would recommend to consider the ratings as indicators of performance in a presentation exercise, a role play (or actually: two role plays) and the mean of the leadership and teamwork ratings as an indicator of performance in the group exercise

-Thanks for the offer.
-After conducting some research, we have discovered that there is a significant resemblance between examining the differences among various ACs by dimensions or by exercises.
-In this study, two out of three exercises in the AC have complete similarity between the dimension and the exercise.
-The oral presentation exercise only assesses presentation skills and is tested only in this exercise.
+Thank you for your suggestion.
+After conducting some research, we have discovered that there is a significant resemblance between examining the differences among the various ACs by dimension or by exercise.
+In this study, two out of the three exercises in the AC have shown complete similarity between exercise and dimension.
+The oral presentation exercise only assesses presentation skills, which is tested in this exercise alone.
 Similarly, the role play exercise evaluates only interpersonal sensitivity.
-However, in a group exercise, two abilities are assessed, namely, teamwork and leadership, but they are tested only in this exercise.
-After analyzing the entire situation and the characteristics of the teamwork dimension, we have concluded that it would be better to continue the research according to dimensions.
-Moving to an exam based on exercises may make it challenging to understand the findings and compare them to follow-up studies.
+In the group exercise, on the other hand, two abilities are assessed, namely, teamwork and leadership; but these are tested in this exercise alone.
+After analyzing the entire situation and the characteristics of the teamwork dimension, we have concluded that it would be better to continue the research based on dimensions.
+Transitioning to an analysis based on exercise may make it challenging to understand the findings and compare them to follow-up studies.

 In the Methods and the Abstract, an N of 11,157 is mentioned.
 However, according to Table 1, 8,345 candidates took part in two of the exercises in the FTF AC and 13,484 in the corresponding exercises in the VAC.
 Why were these additional candidates not included in the other analyses?